English Grammar

 Adjective:

-An adjective is a word that describes or modifies a noun, giving more information about its qualities.
-Adjectives can range from simple words like colors (red, blue) to more complex ones (intelligent, mysterious).
+An adjective is a word that is used to describe or modify a noun. it gives more information about noun qualities.
+Adjectives can be of different range from simple words like colors (red, blue) to more complex ones (intelligent, mysterious).
+For Examples:

 • happy cat